Shaunna Rodrigues

 Core Lecturer in Contemporary Civilization, Columbia University

-Shaunna’s research bridges the traditions of liberalism, anticolonialism, constitutionalism, and the ethics of technology.
-Her work examines how political communities justify democratic self-rule, legal authority, and political legitimacy after empire, and how infrastructures of knowledge and technology continue to shape those justifications today.
+Shaunna’s research examines the importance of knowledge, progress and self-respect to political life.
+Her work examines how political communities justify democratic self-rule, legal authority, and political legitimacy after empire, and how architectures of knowledge and technology continue to shape those justifications today.
+She is interested in Comparative Politics, International Relations, Political Theory, and their impact on Public Administration and Political Economy.

 Her research and teaching are guided by an overarching question: how can political and ethical frameworks sustain legitimacy in plural and technologically mediated societies?
-To answer it, she connects the history of political thought with the study of law, postcolonial democracy, and artificial intelligence.
-Across these domains, her work traces the entanglement between constitutionalism, knowledge, and the ethics of power, asking how forms of reasoning and classification become foundations for authority and recognition.
+To answer it, she connects the history of philosophy with the study of law, comparative religion, linguistic innovation, the emergence of 20th century democracies, and Artificial Intelligence.

 Shaunna’s research has been supported by the Andrew W. Mellon Foundation, Columbia University’s Institute for Religion, Culture, and Public Life, and the Columbia Core Curriculum.